Teleport (software)

-Alternatives to Teleport include a bastion host and strongDM.

 History

 Teleport was built by Gravitational Inc, a company that specializes in Kubernetes-based application deployment and compliance.
 The security gateway protocol that became Teleport originated within a remote application management platform also built by Gravitational, called Gravity.
 Gravitational was a member of the 2015 Y Combinator cohort, and Teleport was originally released in June 2016.

 Teleport 3.0 was released in October 2018 and introduced Kubernetes integration.
 Version 4.0 was released in 2019 and included support for IoT infrastructure and products.

+In December 2023, Teleport announced a change in the license of their source code from the previously used Apache 2.0 License to the AGPLv3 license.

 The open-source version of Teleport is known as Teleport Community and is available for download on GitHub.
 Gravitational Inc also offers a commercial version of Teleport (Teleport Enterprise) that includes features like role-based access control (RBAC).

 Features

 Teleport provides the following features, as detailed on GitHub:

 Access Proxy

 Teleport proxy provides SSH and HTTPs access to servers, applications, and Kubernetes clusters across multiple data centers, cloud providers, and edge devices.
 Teleport proxy is identity-aware, i.e. it only allows certificate-based authentication by integrating with an identity manager such as GitHub, Google Apps, Okta or Active Directory, and others.